VADV32 | Download It | Documentation | Customer Support

 • Chat With User - When this option is executed, the currently selected node window will be restored to the desktop and it will simulate the pressing of Shift-F1.
 This will cause the current node to enter split-screen chat mode.
 When you are done chatting, press ESC to exit chat mode.

-• Boot User - When this option is executed, the currently selected node window will be restored to the desktop and it will simulate the pressing of F10.
+• Boot User - If Netfoss Socket Handling is enabled, the connection will be closed.
+If disabled, the currently selected node window will be restored to the desktop and it will simulate the pressing of F10.
 This will cause the node to disconnect the user and close.

 • Boot User With Line Noise - When this option is executed, the currently selected node window will be restored to the desktop and it will simulate the pressing of Shift-F10.
 The node will simulate "line noise", which is garbled characters that was caused by a bad modem connection.
 While this feature may not be needed today or even fool the person online, it is fun to play with :)

-• Boot All Users - When this option is executed, it will simulate the pressing of F10 on all nodes that are currently active, thereby causing all nodes to close.
+• Boot All Users - If Netfoss Socket Handling is enabled, all node connections will be closed.
+If disabled, it will simulate the pressing of F10 on all nodes that are currently active, thereby causing all nodes to close.

-• Block User's IP - This option will add the current user's IP address to the block list.
+• Add User's IP to Blacklist - This option will add the current user's IP address to the blacklist.

 Statistics